Jingo88/Just_Another_React_Tutorial/README.md

 ##### TAKEAWAY: State vs Props | Handle vs On Labeling | Misc.

-* Props - This represents the data/functions that can be sent to a component.
+* `Props` - This represents the data/functions that can be sent to a component.
 The component can use this data to populate it's JSX Virtual DOM Elements or add event listeners to the Virtual DOM Elements
-* State - An immutable object of information that represents the data for that container and what is available to be passed down to the sub components
+* `State` - An immutable object of information that represents the data for that container and what is available to be passed down to the sub components
 * To change state use the `this.setState` function.
 We will see and example of this in the following branches
+* When to use the word `handle`
-* When creating and passing functions that will handle events best practice is to use `"handle"` when creating the event listener and `"on"` when passing it as a prop
+	* When creating events the best practice is to use `"handle"` when creating the event listener and `"on"` when passing it as a prop
 	* This helps us, and other programmers to understand where the event listener is being created.
 * `event.preventDefault()` is used to prevent the form from reloading

+***Enough meat and potatoes, lets go to step 04_ajax_and_axios***

 ---